vyoung831/Mintee/doc/Development/testing-approaches.md

 1. [UIT coverage](#uit-coverage)

 # Tooling and environment
-Mu uses XCTest to perform AUT on application code, and UIT on the application.
+Mu uses XCTest to perform AUT on application code, and UIT on the application's user flows.

 ## AUT structure
 `Mu_AUT_Function` and `Mu_AUT_Performance` contain XCTestCases for Mu's function and performance AUTs, respectively.
 Their structures are as follows: